antazoey/ape-ethdenver/README.md

-# ape-ethdenver
+# Ape EthDenver Workshop

-A repository for demoing ape projects and plugins at Eth Denver
+This repository is for the Ape Eth Denver workshop 2022.

+## Demo Project

+## Demo Plugin